ThomasWeckenmann/PySceneDetect/manual/cli/commands.rst

 The `export-vfx-edl` command takes the following options:

  * ``-bb``, ``--bbox-filename NAME``
-     [Required] Textfile containing opencv bbox coordinates in this format:
+     Textfile containing opencv bbox coordinates in this format:
      "[55, 32, 227, 77]".
  * ``-o``, ``--output DIR``
     Output directory to save videos to.
 Overrides